 You access your property via a lay-by

 If you get to your property by going through a lay-by we’ll usually refuse your application.

 You’ve requested a kerb which is wider than normal

-If you apply for an existing dropped kerb to be made wider or a new dropped kerb which is wider than the usual 4.6 metres we may have to refuse your application if it’s likely to cause a problem for other road or pavement users.
+If you apply for an existing dropped kerb to be made wider or a new dropped kerb wider than the usual 4.6 metres.
+We may have to refuse your application if it’s likely to cause a problem for other road or pavement users.

 The dropped kerb would be near a tree

-You can work out the “root protection area” by measuring around the tree at chest height and multiplying this by four, but we’ll do this for you when we come to inspect.
+You can work out the “root protection area” by measuring around the tree at chest height.
+Multiply this by four, but we’ll do this for you when we come to inspect.

 We won’t usually remove a tree from the road to fit a dropped kerb unless it’s dead, dying or diseased.

 Your property isn’t level with the pavement